Boxes-Language/Boxes-Engine/Documents/en-US/API.md

 ## version
 ```
-.version // Get The Version Of Boxes Engine
+.version // Get The Version Of Boxes-Engine
 ```

 return `<string>`

 ## buildDate
 ```
-.buildDate // Get The Build Date Of Boxes Engine
+.buildDate // Get The Build Date Of Boxes-Engine
 ```

 > return `<string>`

 ## github
 ```
-.github // Get The Github Repository Link Of Boxes Engine
+.github // Get The Github Repository Link Of Boxes-Engine
 ```

 > return `<string>`